Facial Paralysis-Bell’s Palsy

 When you find any of the above symptoms, visit a doctor near you immediately.
 After diagnosing Bell’s palsy, your doctor can prescribe you some steroids to reduce the swelling around the facial nerves.

 Depending upon the condition of your face, the doctor can prescribe some anti-viral medicine too.
-Do not delay in visiting the doctor on the same day when you experience facial paralysis, as early treatment is most successful.
-Find the most experienced and best doctor like Dr. Azzidadeh for the treatment of Bell’s palsy.
+Do not delay visiting the doctor on the same day you experience facial paralysis, as early treatment is most successful.
+Find the most experienced and best doctor, like Dr. Azzidadeh, to treat Bell’s palsy.

 Botox